Mueller UltraTemp MT-175 Toaster Oven In-depth Review

 Overall Verdict

-The Mueller MT-175 is suitable for one-person or two-people servings and saving space on your kitchen counter.
-For a small toaster oven, it cooked the foods for our performance tests very well, especially our Toast, Pizza, and Whole Chicken tests.
+The Mueller MT-175 is a great low-cost option for one-person or two-people servings and saving space on your kitchen counter.
+For a small toaster oven, it cooked the foods for our performance tests very well, especially our Toast, Pizza, and Chicken Wings tests.

 In addition, it can save energy with its 1100 W of power and two quartz heating elements.
 However, this can lead to a lower performance in foods that require a stable and high temperature like baking frozen fries.